Taxation of international executives

 Are there a de minimus number of days2 before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

-Generally, 30 days.
-By law, a tax liability could be triggered after 30 days.
-For practical reasons, some cantons do not review a case if the assignment period does not exceed 90 days.
+For practical reasons, some cantons do not review a case if the assignment does not exceed a consecutive 90 day period in a calendar year.
+If the employee is present in Switzerland for a longer period than 90 days, he becomes subject to taxation beginning from day one.
 However, this is not statutory law and each case has to be reviewed on a case by case basis.
 Cantonal practices may vary.

 What categories are subject to income tax in general situations?